VaradGhodake/Gitbook-Competitive-Coding-Notes/DataStructures/Trees/LevelWise.md

 https://leetcode.com/problems/binary-tree-vertical-order-traversal/ <br />
 Level order traversal guarantees vertical sorting, just need to sort horizontally. <br />
 Another brilliant idea is to store `min_x` and `max_x`.
 Then just return `[X[x] for x in range(min_x, max_x+1)]`.
-This works because every `x` in that range will have atlease one node. (think about it)
+This works because every `x` in that range will have atleast one node. (think about it)
 ```py
 # Definition for a binary tree node.
 # class TreeNode: